zackbcom/usenet_compose_files/README.md

 I have multiple applications for some services, like nzbget and sabnzbd, couchpotato and radarr.
 I recommend only running _one_ application for each service at a time.
 Choice is good.

+I prefer running one service per compose file.
+This way I can have better control over what is running and what isn't.
+You can use portainer for web-based management, or combine what's in these files into consolidated files.

 # things to look for

 .env file - SERVER_HOST should be your FQDN of your server, example: _server.domain.com_ It will be used by traefik and all of the servers.